 Yachting isn’t just a sport in Newport Beach — it’s a lifestyle!
-There are several private yacht clubs in Newport Beach.
-Members embrace racing and cruising, and celebrate the nautical community.
-Many of the clubs have reciprocal privileges; so if you’re a member at another yacht club out of town, check with your club before arriving.
-Newport Beach visitors can also enjoy a water experience of elegance aboard a yacht that specializes in dinner cruises, boat charters, and Newport Beach weddings.
+You can find many options for a yacht rental in Newport Beach and there are several private yacht clubs in Newport Beach.
+Members embrace boat racing and cruising, celebrating the nautical community.
+Many of our yacht clubs have reciprocal privileges; so if you’re a member at another yacht club out of town, check with your club before arriving.
+Newport Beach visitors can also enjoy an elegant boating experience aboard a yacht that specializes in dinner cruises, boat charters, and Newport Beach weddings.

 People can hit the water to celebrate a special occasion, or just relax aboard a Duffy boat.
-The electric “golf carts on water” are easy to drive and gently coast in the water and are perfect to appreciate and savor the natural beauty of Newport Beach from the harbor.
-Newport Beach is also home to some of the best whale watching and sportfishing excursions in Southern California.
-Boats launch early and often from the Balboa Fun Zone.
+Duffy boats, aka “electric golf carts on water” are easy to drive, gently coast through the waves, and are a perfect way to appreciate and savor the beauty of Newport Beach Harbor.
+Newport Beach is also home to some of the best whale watching and sportfishing excursions in Southern California and these boats launch early and often from the Balboa Fun Zone.

 Regardless of the craft you are in, there is no better time to celebrate the largest recreational boat harbor on the West Coast than December during the Christmas Boat Parade.
-An annual tradition for more than 100 years, millions of people come to Newport Beach to see the illuminated boats navigate the harbor during the holiday season, while bayside estates show their holiday spirit in a decoration competition called the “Ring of Lights.”
+An annual tradition for more than 100 years, millions of people come to Newport Beach to see illuminated boats navigate the harbor during the holiday season, while bayside estates show their holiday spirit in a decoration competition called the “Ring of Lights.”